rainlanguage/arb-bot/README.md

 # example: token,vaultId,threshold,toptupamount;token,vaultId,threshold,toptupamount;...
 SELF_FUND_ORDERS=

-# Specifies the routing mode 'multi' or 'single',
+# Specifies the routing mode 'multi' or 'single' or 'full', default is 'single'
 ROUTE="single"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.